 No wonder Steven Klein has problems following “when online mobs are the new totalitarianism and when they are just a backlash that should be appeased.”

 Although I’d rather embrace crappiness, to keep ourselves in check should be a Good Thing.
 Academic stings could help improve quality assurance.
 Doing so incompetently and with an axe to grind can backfire.
 No ethics protocol has been followed, an oversight that could cost one’s tenured job.
 David Schrieber, a graduate student who reviewed one hoax paper for Sociological Theory, recommended a rejection.
 Thinking it was a student he still provided constructive criticisms.
 The paper got rejected, and as Kieran Healy remarks, his futile efforts were misrepresented in the authors’ report.
 Brian Earp disputes that the authors have succeeded in doing what they purported to do.
-One could wonder, like Cart Bergstrom, where’s the reflexiveness in what the authors call a “reflexive ethnography,” which at times is indistinguishable from good ol’ concern trolling.
+One could wonder, like Carl Bergstrom, where’s the reflexiveness in what the authors call a “reflexive ethnography,” which at times is indistinguishable from good ol’ concern trolling.

 The inability to grasp climate science does not argue against it.
 From failure to understand nothing follows.
 What if a sociologist with no physics training got a paper on gravitational waves published?
 I bet you’d revise your assumptions about expertise and your expectations about journals.
 Oh, wait.
 I once cited Collins to PeterB.
 Instead of acknowledging that it’s possible to sting hard sciences, he deleted his challenge.